Latest Press Release

 Please download related PDFs on the upper right corner of this page.

-The Conference Board Leading Economic Index® (LEI) for China increased 0.6 percent in October.
-The index stands at 273.7 (2004 = 100), following a 1.1 percent increase in September and a 0.7 percent increase in August.
-Five of the six components contributed positively to the index in October.
+The Conference Board Leading Economic Index® (LEI) for China increased 1.0 percent in August to 334.4 (2004 = 100), following a 0.9 percent increase in July and a 0.5 percent increase in June.
+Total loans issued by financial institutions and floor space started made the largest positive contributions to the index, while the consumer expectations index, the PMI new export orders index, and the (inverted) PMI supplier delivery index declined in August.

 Download a PDF of the press release in Chinese.

-The Conference Board Coincident Economic Index® (CEI) for China, which measures current economic activity, increased 0.8 percent in October to 250.7 (2004 = 100), following a 0.2 percent increase in September and a 1.2 percent increase in August.
-Four of the five components contributed positively to the index in October.
+The Conference Board Coincident Economic Index® (CEI) for China, which measures current economic activity, increased 0.8 percent in August to 281.0 (2004 = 100), following a 1.1 percent increase in July and a 0.2 percent increase in June.
+All five components contributed positively to the index in August.

 The Conference Board LEI for China aggregates six economic indicators that measure economic activity in China.
 Each of the LEI components has proven accurate on its own.
 Aggregating individual indicators into a composite index filters out so-called “noise” to show underlying trends more clearly.